-Every person who is either a resident of Delaware or has income from Delaware sources may be required to file guarterly Declarations of Estimated Tax to the Delaware Division of Revenue if the Delaware tax liability less payments and credits can reasonably be expected to exceed \$400.
+Every person who is either a resident of Delaware or has income from Delaware sources may be required to file quarterly Declarations of Estimated Tax to the Delaware Division of Revenue if the Delaware tax liability less payments and credits can reasonably be expected to exceed \$800.
 (See worksheet on this page.)

-You may be required to make estimated tax payments if you receive unemployment compensation, a lump sum distribution or a large bonus at the end of the year.
+You may be required to make estimated tax payments if you receive unemployment compensation, a lump sum distribution, or a large bonus at the end of the year.

-Also, you may be required to make estimated tax payments if you are a Delaware resident and:
+You may also be required to make estimated tax payments if you are a Delaware resident and: